-There is preliminary evidence that human hair and it’s specific cancer DNA phenotype can be used as an early predictor of tumour formation in the body.
+There is preliminary evidence that human hair and it’s specific cancer DNA phenotype can be used as an early predictor of tumor formation in the body.

-We’re now developing a non-invasive and completely safe way of detecting early-stage breast cancer and are currently in the process of kicking off a performance study (basically, Phase 2 trials) in partnership with ARS Diagnostic Clinic in Riga, Latvia and with the help of Tartu University scientists.
+We’re now developing a non-invasive and completely safe way of detecting early-stage breast cancer.
+We are currently in the process of kicking off a performance study (basically, Phase 2 trials) in partnership with ARS Diagnostic Clinic in Riga, Latvia, and with the help of Tartu University scientists.

 Participating in the study

 Please note that we are not able to share the results with the patients just yet.
 However, your contribution will be invaluable for the study and the future of cancer research and diagnostics.

 The activities described above are part of the project “Developing a remote breast cancer screening service based on FTIR spectroscopy” funded by the European Regional Development Fund through the Estonia-Latvia cross border cooperation program Interreg Estonia-Latvia.

 The project will be elaborated from 01.08.2019 to 31.01.2022 in partnership with ARS Diagnostic Clinic in Riga, Latvia.
 The total project budget is €439 400, including the ERDF financial contribution €373 490.